ChineloOgbonnah/Power-BI-Project/README.md

 - Are sales being lost with out-of-stock products at certain locations?
 - How much money is tied up in inventory at the toy stores?
 How long will it last?

 This project took me about two weeks (an average of 2 hours daily) to complete.
 I had initially completed it under 4 days but after watching a youtube video by Microsoft Reactor on Documenting Data Analysis Project on Github (https://www.youtube.com/watch?v=GLIwyoPWrHs&t=1706s), I got inspired to make my report more interactive and thus began days of learning and upskilling to finally get my final report 😫.
-Listed below are some other resources I had used to compute my report;
+Listed below are some of the resources I had used to compute my report;
 - https://www.youtube.com/watch?v=SCI9iKl4vjU&list=PPSV
 - https://www.youtube.com/watch?v=cFZtUzABOa8&list=PPSV
 - https://www.youtube.com/watch?v=dTEmhPbtipc&list=PPSV